Reclamation and Development Project Planning Grants

 Crucial state need projects must prevent or eliminate severe and unacceptable damage to natural resources or capture extraordinary public benefit that would otherwise be lost.
 Public benefit from implementation of this type project must directly relate to natural resources.

-Activities may include, but are not limited to: (1) problem analysis, (2) feasibility or design studies, (3) environmental monitoring, (4) remedial action plans, (5) technology demonstration, (6) research, (7) construction, or (8) other related actions that lead to a full-scale project.
+Project activities may include, but are not limited to: (1) problem analysis, (2) feasibility or design studies, (3) environmental monitoring, (4) remedial action plans, (5) technology demonstration, (6) research, (7) construction, or (8) other related actions that lead to a full-scale project.

 Funding limit: Up to $50,000 per planning project, depending on intended planning activities.

-Due date: January 15, 2014.
+When to Apply: August 15, 2014.
 Additional cycles will be announced until funds are expended.

 For Additional Information Contact: